Hear Ye Him: Critical response

 Hear Ye Him was met with generally positive reviews from music critics.
 Matthew Sanderson of AllHipHop gave the album a nine out of ten, saying "Hear Ye Him isn’t too far removed for the old Malice, comprised [sic] introspective flows on the drug game, and its repercussions on one’s self and family.
 There are no filler hooks here.
 Rhymes are intelligent and concise, and they cut like a knife.
-The same high caliber raps The Clipse were known for are on this album.
-On “Shame The Devil”, No Malice spits “I too was a derelict, but the truth raised me from the dead when I became aware of it”.
-Hear Ye Him has quotables for days.
-Only downside here, too many interludes!
-I want more bars.
-No Malice did not disappoint here.
-An excellent solo effort and I hope it is not the last."
+The same high caliber raps The Clipse were known for are on this album."
 Reed Jackson of XXL gave the album an L, saying "Hear Ye Him is also hurt by its production.
-The beats, no longer full of the synth-laced bounce of Pharrell, are mostly carbon copy affairs.
-The lurking keys heard on “Bow Down No Mo” sound like they were ripped directly from an old Lex Luger beat, and the lively rhythms of “Unforgettable” sound too much like the material electronic duo Ratatat released years ago.
-The album’s most impressive instrumental, a dancehall-influenced thumper, comes on “Shame The Devil,” which features the album’s only appearance from Pusha T. On it, the brothers sound just like old times, and No Malice delivers his sharpest line, ironically about coke, when he spits, “Mozart never tickled this many keys.”
-But moments like these are only brief lightning strikes of nostalgia.
-On “Still Got Love,” No Malice talks directly to all his former cohorts—Pusha, Pharrell and even Sandman—and announces with confidence that “everything must come to an end.”
+The beats, no longer full of the synth-laced bounce of Pharrell, are mostly carbon copy affairs. [...]
+“Still Got Love,” No Malice talks directly to all his former cohorts—Pusha, Pharrell and even Sandman—and announces with confidence that “everything must come to an end.”
 Unfortunately, this also could signify the end of the witty punch lines and captivating storytelling that drew listeners to Clipse in the first place."